TheCarsonWest/nerd-emoji/python1/Libraries like Pandas.md

 ### How to Use Pandas

-Pandas provides a wide range of functions and methods for manipulating and analyzing data.
-Some of the most commonly used functions include:
+Pandas provides a wide range of [[Functions]] and methods for manipulating and analyzing data.
+Some of the most commonly used [[Functions]] include:

 - `read_csv()`: Reads a Comma-Separated Values (CSV) file into a DataFrame.
 - `head()`: Displays the first few rows of a DataFrame.